yongjiajun/ConnectFour-AI/README.md

 To have a `RandomAgent` play against yourself.

-`python -m connectfour.game --player-one RandomAgent --player-two StudentAgent --no-graphics --fast --auto-close`
+`python -m connectfour.game --player-one HumanPlayer --player-two HardAgent  --fast --auto-close`

 This may be useful for you to run games in quick succession to see how your agent performs against the random agent.